gvwilson/teachtogether.tech/_chapters_en/gloss.md

 never encountered concepts or material before.
 The term is used in distinction to *false beginner*.

-**Agile development**{:#g:agile-development}: An approach to software development that emphasizes short iterations, incremental delivery, and close collaboration between customers and developers.

 **Authentic task**{:#g:authentic-task}: A task which contains important elements of things that learners would do in real (non-classroom situations).
 To be authentic, a task should require